 Related publications

-Caring for someone else can come with challenges at times.
+Caring for someone else can be challenging.
 It may be difficult to ask for help if you need it, but it’s important to find out what support you can get from family, friends or elsewhere.

-Relationship dynamics can be complex.
+Relationships can be complicated.
 We may make assumptions about each other and what our different roles should be.
-Different opinions can cause tensions when organising care or making plans with or for an older friend or relative.
+Different opinions can cause tensions when organising care or making plans with an older friend or relative, especially when there’s multiple people involved.
 However, it’s helpful to talk about how you can share caregiving responsibilities or get extra support if you need it.

 There can be many reasons why this is a hard conversation to have.
 Lack of time, living far away or just not wanting to face the situation can stop you talking.
 Other issues might include: